 Within the Research Programme (not applicable to the M Theology programme) no deviant requirements apply to the content and scope of the master's thesis.
-However, the position of the thesis track in this programme is prior to the 'free space'.

 The thesis track consists of two modules that can be taken simultaneously or (in this order) consecutively.
 Usually, this coincides with full-time and part-time respectively: